pv-baxi/esp32ess/README.md

-# Victron Multiplus 2 ESS control using ESP32 and VE.Bus
+# Victron Multiplus 2 ESS using ESP32 controlling VE.Bus

 Implements an ESS system with Victron Multiplus II and Pylontech batteries.
 Instead by a Cerbo GX, the Multiplus is directly controlled by the ESP32 via